quangis/quangis-workflow/README.md

 Example run:

     python3 workflow_synthesis/cli.py \
-        --log=debug \
-        --ape APE-executable-1.0.2.jar \
         --tools ToolDescription.rdf \
         --types CoreConceptData.rdf

-A suitable APE executable, CCD ontology and tool annotation will be downloaded automatically if they are not provided on the command line.
+Make sure that `APE-1.1.2-executable.jar` exists in the `lib/` directory.
+A suitable CCD ontology and tool annotation will be downloaded automatically if they are not provided on the command line.

 More information